CruzJaguar/NEWSPHERE/Deliverables.md

 ## Functional And Non-Functional Requirements

 ### Functional: What the system should do
-- Students and staff shall be able to contribute content.
+- Students and staff shall be able to view content.
 - Students and staff shall be able to access real-time news feeds from various sources.
 - Students and staff shall be able to participate in polls and surveys.
-- Ad management integration should not negatively impact user experience.
+- Students and staff shall be able to comment on articles and posts.

 ### Non-Functional: How the system should perform
 - The system should always be accessible (24/7).
 - It should handle up to 20,000 users.
-- The platform should load in less than a second.
+- The platform should load in less than three seconds.
 - The Interface shall be easy for users to use.
 - The system shall be compatible with all devices.
 - The System should be able to recover from failures easily.